 Can an ovarian cyst be prevented?

-If you have hormone issues, your doctor may advise taking birth control pills.
+If you have hormone issues, your healthcare provider may advise taking birth control pills.
 These may help prevent ovarian cysts.
 Taking antibiotics for a pelvic infection may also prevent a cyst.

-What are the complications of an ovarian cyst?
+What are possible complications of an ovarian cyst?

 An ovarian cyst can sometimes break open (rupture).
 This may not cause any symptoms.
 Or it may cause sudden, sharp pain in the lower belly.
 A ruptured cyst can cause a lot of blood and fluid loss.
 This can lead to low blood pressure.
 In some cases, surgery may be needed.